 1. Green Tea For Weight Loss

 People have started taking obesity very lightly as every third person around is Obese.
-But Obesity is associated with many health issues like High blood pressure, Type -2 Diabetes, Coronary Heart Diseases, Strokes, Cancer, and many more.
+But Obesity is associated with many health issues like High blood pressure, Type -2 Diabetes, Coronary Heart Disease, Strokes, Cancer, and many more.
 So, it is very important to maintain a healthy weight for good health in long run.

 Water Retention is another major issue in obesity.
 Green tea helps the body to get rid of excess water, which is not required by the body.